 - Most lending institutions won’t even consider your loan application if you have had a foreclosure within the last 3 years.
-So focus in improving your credit scores, paying your bills on time, and rebuilding your credit while your within that 3 year range.
+So focus on improving your credit scores, paying your bills on time, and rebuilding your credit while you’re within that 3-year range.

 - Have an unpaid judgment against them.

-- An unpaid judgment not only decreases your credit score, but gives the plaintiff First position over your assets should you ever default.
-Banks don’t like to be in Second position and will most likely deny anyone with an unpaid judgement against them.
+- An unpaid judgment not only decreases your credit score but gives the plaintiff First position over your assets should you ever default.
+Banks don’t like to be in the Second position and will most likely deny anyone with an unpaid judgment against them.

 - Have an unpaid Tax Lien.

-- Like an unpaid judgment, the holder of the Lien carries First position over the bank.
+- Like an unpaid judgment, the holder of the Lien carries the First position over the bank.

 - Have multiple social security numbers reporting on their credit file.